reds-lab/CLIP-MIA/README.md

 &nbsp;

-In this paper, we take a first step towards developing practical MIAs against large-scale multi-modal models.
+In this work, we take a first step towards developing practical MIAs against large-scale multi-modal models.

 We introduce a simple baseline strategy by thresholding the cosine similarity between text and image features of a target point and propose further enhancing the baseline by aggregating cosine similarity across transformations of the target.